Title: Dangerous to Know

 “Teal’c has the power source with him, this outpost is dead until we get it hooked up to a generator,” Sam assured as they all started to move again.
 “I did mention in the report, Colonel Mitchell, that the shaft was probably a weapons outlet to defend the outpost from incursion.”

 “I’m sure you did,” Cameron said wearily.
-“You do realize that report was eight-six pages long, right?
+“You do realize that report was eighty-six pages long, right?
 I honestly don’t think a summary would be out of the way.”

 “That’s actually pretty small,” John said.
 “I mean, the average report coming out of a science mission on Atlantis is easily two hundred pages, not including attached data, supplemental readings, and translations.”